 They also can’t stop all debt collection phone calls or lawsuits.

-And a reputable debt collection company will never tell you to stop communicating with all your creditors.
+And reputable debt management companies will never tell you to stop communicating with all your creditors.

 Some people feel as though their only options are between debt settlement vs bankruptcy.